July 23-25, 2025

 Josh Hirsch, Education and Training Specialist, Fundraise Up

 Sentiment analysis is a powerful tool that interprets and quantifies emotions in donor and constituent communications.
 By understanding the sentiment behind donor and constituent interactions, you can craft more effective and emotionally resonant campaigns.
-This approach not only enhances your fundraising efforts but also deepens your connection with your audience.
-In this session, you’ll explore how AI facilitates personalized donor stewardship at scale and learn how to use AI to create tailored experiences for each donor, fostering stronger relationships and improved donor engagement.
+This approach not only enhances your fundraising efforts, but also deepens your connection with your audience.
+In this session, you’ll explore how AI facilitates personalized donor stewardship at scale and learn how to use AI to create tailored experiences for each donor, fostering stronger relationships and improving donor engagement.

 4:45 p.m.
 Adjourn/Dine Arounds